vidishsirdesai/projects/unsupervised_learning/README.md

 # Introduction
-Unsupervised learning models are applied on data that only has features and no label/ target variable.
+Unsupervised learning models are applied on datasets that only has features and no label/ target variable.
 For example,

 | age | income | total_purchase_value | number of orders |
 | :-: | :----: | :------------------: | :--------------: |